ccoyle/ccoyle.github.io/about.md

 ### How I created this blog

-I began this blog by forking a branch from [Jekyll Now](http://github.com/barryclark/jekyll-now/).
-Following the wonderfully clear directions, I personalized it using this [Markdown Guide](http://www.jekyllnow.com/Markdown-Style-Guide/).
+I began this blog by forking a branch from [Jekyll Now](http://github.com/barryclark/jekyll-now/) and following the wonderfully clear directions.
+I personalized it using this [Markdown Guide](http://www.jekyllnow.com/Markdown-Style-Guide/).